tensorpack/tensorpack/examples/keras/README.md

 ## Keras + Tensorpack

-Use Keras to define a model a train it with efficient tensorpack trainers.
+Use Keras to define a model and train it with efficient tensorpack trainers.

 ### Why?
 Keras alone has various overhead.
-In particular, it is not efficient when working on large models.
+In particular, it is not efficient with large models.
 The article [Towards Efficient Multi-GPU Training in Keras with TensorFlow](https://medium.com/rossum/towards-efficient-multi-gpu-training-in-keras-with-tensorflow-8a0091074fb2) has mentioned some of it.